Do We Need Other Types of Business Licenses in Indonesia?

 6. Ongoing Compliance: Maintaining your NIB is an ongoing process.
 You’ll need to ensure that your company information remains up-to-date in the OSS system and comply with all relevant regulations to keep your NIB valid.

-Other Types of Business License in Indonesia
+Other Business License Types in Indonesia

 In addition to the fundamental NIB, Indonesia employs a multi-layered licensing system tailored to specific industries and business activities.
 These licences can be broadly classified into primary and non-primary categories:

-Primary Business Licences
+Primary Business Licenses

 Primary business licences are foundational legal permits widely utilised across Indonesia’s corporate landscape.
 They are categorised based on the specific industry served.

-Industrial Business Licence (IUI)
+Industrial Business License (IUI)

 Entities engaged in manufacturing and production activities must obtain an IUI.
 This licence ensures compliance with stringent safety and quality standards.

-Construction Business Licence (SBU)
+Construction Business License (SBU)

 The SBU is mandatory for businesses operating within the construction sector, including those involved in building, infrastructure development, and related activities.
 The SBU outlines safety regulations to minimise risks in construction projects.